 3. If the firm is a signatory to the Pro Bono Institute’s Law Firm Pro Bono Challenge

 - ABA’s Law Firm Pro Bono Challenge (The challenge requires the firm to commit 3-5 percent of their total billable hours to pro bono.)

-- Has the firm met the challenge’s goals in the last 2-3 years?
+- Has the firm met the Challenge in the last 2-3 years?

-- American Lawyer (annually ranks law firm pro bono programs each July)
+- American Lawyer (annually ranks law firm pro bono programs)

-- The Vault Guide to Law Firm Pro Bono Programs (includes the top 100 largest firms)
+- The Vault Guide to Law Firm Pro Bono Programs (information on the pro bono programs of the 100 largest firms)

-5. What the firm says about its pro bono program on its website or in its annual report.
-Ask for a copy of their written pro bono policy.
+5. If the firm's pro bono program is highlighted on its website or in its annual report

 - Is the information provided specific and substantive or more of a general marketing piece?

-6. If the firm sponsors split public interest summers
+6. If the firm sponsors public services summer internships and post-graduate fellowships

 Firms Sponsoring Split Public Interest Summer Programs (Yale Law School)